jason-kkcc/medusa-plugin-resend/README.md

 Forked from the original version by Lacey Pevey.
 Modified the extension mechanism for new events,
-1. Supporting dynamic addition of new events in the options definition within medusa-config.js,
+1. Supporting dynamic addition of new events in the options definition within medusa-config.js, If your event is 'customer.created', the '.' will be replaced with '_', and the template definition will be 'customer_created_template'
 2. Dynamically added the origin=true attribute in the eventData of sendNotification.
-If this attribute is added, eventData will be treated as the original data directly.
+If this attribute is added,
+    eventData will be treated as the original data directly. const customer = await customerService.retrieve(customer_id);
+      const resendService = container.resolve("resendService");
+      console.log(`subscriber created customer ${data}`)
+      return await resendService.sendNotification(
+         "customer.created",
+         {...data,email:customer.email,origin:true},
+         null
+      );

 Resend email plugin to send transactional emails for Medusa using local Handlebars templates or local React templates